fbpx

 • Sharing Strategies and Practice Wisdom

-Self-Care for Carers and Professionals2 hr workshop
+Self-Care for Carers and Professionals

 This half day workshop explores the stressors inherent in caring for children with complex behaviours and support needs, and assists participants to identify their own triggers, risks and self-care needs.